omichels/omichels.github.io/zerodowntime-aks.md

 `$ az aks nodepool add --resource-group $RESOURCE_GROUP  --cluster-name $CLUSTER_NAME --node-vm-size Standard_DS2_v2 --name internal --node-count 2`

-## Now we are running a cluster with 2 node pools, next step is to shift all running services onto the new cluster nodes
+## Now we are running a cluster with 2 node pools, the next step is to shift all running services onto the new cluster nodes

 `$ kubectl get nodes -o wide`